deco3500-2017/Wrinkle-Free/README.md

 2. Do you think it is easy to find where to start the task?

-3.Are you satisfy with this application?
+ 3. Are you satisfy with this application?

 4. Do you think it is easy to understand the layout and content of this application?